Image operations

 Keeps image proportions, cutting the image to fit the defined width and height; see Crop

-This resizing function removes parts of the image and is the default behaviour when both width and height are defined.
+This resizing function removes parts of the image and is the default behavior when both width and height are defined.
 Read further for other resizing functions.

 Fit

-Resizes the image, keeping proportions and adding padding to satisfy the desired dimensions; see Fit
+Resizes the image, keeping proportions and extending the canvas (by adding padding) to satisfy the desired dimensions; see Fit

 Cropfit

-Performs either Cropor Fit based on image dimensions and transformation parameters; see Cropfit
+Performs either Cropor Fit based on the image dimensions, aspect ratio and transformation parameters; see Cropfit

-This resizing function may remove parts of the image.
+This resizing function may remove (crop out) parts of the image.

 Bound